Speaking

 • What's your travel expenses policy?

 Travel is straightforward and predictable.
-If I have to fly to an event, I simply ask that I be seated in business class so I can arrive rested, focused, and ready to deliver real value for your audience, along with a clean, quiet hotel near the venue and reasonable ground transport.
-All other expenses can follow your organization’s per diem policy or be submitted with receipts.
+If travel expenses are included and I have to fly to an event, I prefer to be seated in business class so I can arrive rested, focused, and ready to deliver real value for your audience.

 • Do you require a deposit to hold a date?